hucancode/hucancode/src/posts/oni-training-2023.md

   - training
   - new-year
 ---
-First of all, happy new year to everyone that celebrate, wish you happiness and prosperity.
+First of all, happy new year to all who celebrate, wish you happiness and prosperity in the year ahead.
+May the luck be with you and your family.
+May the god of the rabbit 🐰 gives you strength to overcome all the hardship might cross your path.
 Not sure how long it may last but I will start writing personal journal and self reflection, from this year.
 Hopefully it would be a good read when I look back later.